rajbos/rajbos.github.io/_posts/2019-01-21-Setting-up-Azure-Monitor-to-trigger-your-Azure-Function.md

 ### Create the export of the Activity Log

-Go to Activity Log, hit export button:
+Go to Activity Log, hit the `export` button:

 ![](/images/2019_01_21_Azure_Monitor_Activity_log_Configuration.png)

  **PICK ALL REGIONS!!** Most activities we want to see are GLOBAL and those would be missed otherwise.